 Our full listing of grains is contained on this page: just scroll up for the product range and down for a quick guide to the grains.
 If you just want to see our bulk range of grains, flours and muesli, click here.
 We also have a separate section for our large rice selection.

-Eating Wholegrains has now moved into the main stream and is even got to the Telegraph who feature us as a supplier of wholegrains.
+Eating wholegrains has become mainstream now: it's even reached the Telegraph, who feature us as a supplier of wholegrains.

 If you want to mill your own flour, either wheat-based or gluten-free, then you need a reliable source of grain.
 At Naturally Good Food, we stock a great range of organic grains, in a variety of sizes.
 If you buy a large sack, you could eat some as grain and make the rest into flour.